 If the student has to modify their registration subsequent to arrival overseas, they must contact the DUS or DPP to get pre-approval for all changes.

-Please be advised that the provisional approval will be official only after the DUS or DPP has signed the course registration form or has e-mailed the student an official provisional approval notification.
-A registration and/or program application signed by another faculty or staff member is not sufficient for departmental credit.
+Please be advised that the provisional approval can only be granted by the DUS or DPP.
+A registration and/or program application signed/approved by another faculty or staff member is not sufficient for departmental credit.

 After Study Abroad: Final Approval